 Health Lodge & Medical Services

-Please remember: MaKaJaWan Scout Reservation is not responsible for Scouts or adults arriving at camp with any pre‑ existing illness or injuries.
+Please Remember: Ma-Ka-Ja-Wan Scout Reservation is not responsible for any Scout or adult arriving at camp with a pre‑existing illness or injury.

 - Name of prescribing physician

 - Prescription number

 - Date prescribed

 - Name of medication

 No exceptions to any of these policies are possible.